A Bodycam Video Shows Rochester Police Officers Suffocating & Killing A Black Man

-On Wednesday, bodycam footage from the Rochester Police Department was made public and it shows a disturbing scene: officers arrived to assist a Black man having what his family says was a psychotic episode, but instead of helping him, officers mocked him, dehumanized him, and ultimately pinned him to the ground until he suffocated to death.
+On Wednesday, bodycam footage from the Rochester, New York, Police Department was made public and it shows a disturbing scene: officers arrived to assist a Black man having what his family says was a psychotic episode, but instead of helping him, officers mocked him, dehumanised him, and ultimately pinned him to the ground until he suffocated to death.
 Daniel Prude, 41, died in the hospital seven days after the incident, which took place in March.
 The coroner ruled Prude's death a homicide and attributed it to “complications of asphyxia in the setting of physical restraint.”

 The video, released by Prude’s family, shows him sitting naked in the street when officers arrived.
-When police asked him to lie on his stomach to be handcuffed, he initially complied, be was loudly yelling.
+When police asked him to lie on his stomach to be handcuffed, he initially complied, but was loudly shouting.
 At one point, an officer mocked him by asking if he had HIV.

 Advertisement